Michel Sabbah

 Michel Sabbah (ميشيل صباح; born 19 March 1933) is a Palestinian Catholic prelate who served as the Latin Patriarch of Jerusalem from 1987 to 2008, the first non-Italian to hold the position in more than five centuries.
+He is one of relatively few Christian prelates in the Middle East to have referred to Israeli actions in the Gaza war as a genocide.

 Biography

-Sabbah was born in Nazareth, Mandatory Palestine.
+Sabbah was born in Nazareth, Mandatory Palestine (currently Israel).
 He began his priestly studies at the Latin Patriarchal Seminary of Beit Jala in October 1949 and was ordained a priest for the Latin Patriarchate of Jerusalem in June 1955.